psugihara/joint/Docs/Tutorial.md

 Assuming the Pass interpreter is in the user's path and we are in the same directory as *hello.pass*, we may now run our program from the command line with `$ pass ./hello.pass` (omitting the dollar sign).

-The line `Hello world!` will now be printed to the console.
+The line `Hello world!` followed by a newline will now be printed to the console.

 ##Hello outside world: serving static files

 How about something a bit more practical?
 The basic function of every Pass program is to transparently start a server that listens and serves static files on a specified port.
 To accomplish this, we supply two additional command line arguments with the port number and a file directory to use as the root from which to serve static files.

 Before trying this, let's add a directory called *static* which contains an *index.html*.
 The HTML file will simply contain: